JohnPJustice/Code-Snippets/README.md

 # Code-Snippets
-Collection of code snippets from my early development days.
+Collection of scripts from my early development days.